axlan/robopenguins-blog/_posts/2021-05-17-weather-station.md

   * The integer in byte 11 matched the humidity on the display
   * The 12-14th bytes always seemed to stay the same.
   * The last byte would never change on it's own, but if the message changed by even one other bit, it would change to a "random" value.
 This indicated it was probably a checksum.

+UPDATE: Months after I finished this project I got a GitHub issue with more of the message decoded: <https://github.com/axlan/sainlogic-sdr/issues/2>

 ### Figuring Out the CRC